arielramos97/xStream/README.md

 ## Demonstration

-We've set up a Google Colab notebook, which fits and scores the datapoints as described in the paper.
+We've set up a [Google Colab notebook](https://colab.research.google.com/drive/1riknnKQm9S5lkroI4SrsqkvkCLd-Bilr?usp=sharing), which fits and scores the evolving datapoints as described in the paper.

 ## Authors